 In most Character vs. Technology stories, the struggle between the main character and the opposing technology highlights human imperfection, greed, and fragility, utilizing strong internal conflict that showcases technology’s effect on society and/or the human mind.

-Terminator series and Television series iRobot are perfect examples of this kind of conflict.
+Most movies where humans face conflict with Sentient Machine like in The Terminator Series are perfect examples of this kind of conflict.

 - Character vs. Fate/Supernatural

 In this category, a character faces the supernatural elements or the wrath of gods, vampires, or his own fate.
-The problems here aren’t always tangible.
-They might be spiritual or little biblical.
+The conflict here is that these elements are not physical or tangible in nature.
+They might be spiritual or a little biblical.
 Greek stories where Gods play a subtle yet prominent part can fall into this category.